THE PROGRAM

 How is the program developed?

-The seventh edition of the BIYSC will take place in Barcelona from July 3rd to 14th 2023.
-During the 12-day program, students participate in one of the research projects offered (10-15 students per project) and work with the scientists on their project of choice.
+The seventh edition of the BIYSC will take place in Barcelona from July 2nd to 12th 2024.
+During the 10-day program, students participate in one of the research projects offered (10-15 students per project) and work with the scientists on their project of choice.
 The academic program is demanding, about 6 hours a day.
 This does not mean that there is no time for other activities or free time, but BIYSC is more than a summer camp.
 Here participants have to work hard and in the end, they will appreciate how much they have learned.

 The research projects offered at BIYSC encompass different areas of theoretical and experimental sciences, such as physics, chemistry, medicine, biology, mathematics, biomedicine, biochemistry, genetics, neuroscience, astrophysics, biotechnology, engineering, etc. The projects’ content is adapted to students aged between 16 to 18 years old (10th to 12th grade*) and the vehicular language of all projects is English.
 Each project is led by a team of scientists, who will be responsible for guiding the students through their research and transmitting their passion for science, and encourage, engage, and stimulate the participants’ scientific interest and abilities.

 Besides the research activities, there will also be conferences given by invited speakers and leisure activities (out-door games, guided tours, excursions, movies, debates, etc).
 The staff team of the program will lead most of the leisure activities.
-Finally, the Opening and the Closing Ceremonies will take place at the start and at the end of the program, respectively; and on the last day of the campus, the participants also present their project to the rest of the groups, researchers and other guests.
+Finally, the Opening and the Closing ceremonies will take place at the start and at the end of the program, respectively; and on the last day of the campus, the participants will also present their project to the rest of the groups, researchers, and other guests.

 * Grades corresponding to 4th grade of ESO, 1st and 2nd grade of baccalaureate in Spain.